RealKinetic/locust_k8s/Blog_part_1.md

     $ open http://localhost:8089

 To run locust on GKE you can use the exact same process for the example server just replacing it with the locust container image.
+You can run it within the same cluster or create a new cluster if you'd like.
+Obviously in a production enviornment you'd like want to separate your Load tester from your system as you do not want contamenation to get a more realisitc representation.

 ### Cleanup